pfdubois/BridgeBidding/source/Glossary.rst

    limit raise
       An invitational-strength raise, so called because the raise limits the player's strength for partner.

+   LMH steps
+      In some advanced conventions, the next three steps show the corresponding three suits not including a suit (such as trump) that would not have the desired property (such as shortness) in a low - middle - high order.

    major
       Spades or hearts; frequently abbreviated :abbr:`M`.